Cutting out of the Hermione: Aftermath

 The Spanish had lost 120 killed, while 231 were taken prisoner, 97 of whom were wounded.
-All but three, including Don Challas and two other officers, were subsequently returned to the port the next day.
-Another fifteen Spanish escaped by jumping overboard and swimming ashore, while 20 more escaped in a launch that had been guarding the ship.
+All but Echalaz and two other Spanish officers were subsequently returned to the port the next day.
+Another fifteen Spaniards escaped by jumping overboard and swimming ashore, while a further 20 escaped in a launch that had been guarding the ship.
 By contrast the British had not lost a single man, and had just twelve wounded, four of them seriously.
 One of them was Hamilton himself, who had suffered a blow to the head from a musket, and wounds from a sabre, pike and grapeshot.
 Parker had the recaptured Hermione renamed HMS Retaliation, after which the Admiralty ordered her to be renamed HMS Retribution on 31 January 1800.
 The prize money was distributed, making Hamilton a rich man, so much so that he declined a pension.

 For his daring exploit, Hamilton was made a knight by letters patent, a Knight Commander of the Order of the Bath (2 January 1815), and eventually became a baronet (20 October 1818).
 The Jamaica House of Assembly awarded him a sword worth 300 guineas, and the City of London awarded him the Freedom of the City in a public dinner on 25 October 1800.
 In 1847, the Admiralty awarded Hamilton a gold medal for the recapture of Hermione, and the Naval General Service Medal with the clasp, "Surprise with Hermione", to the seven surviving claimants from the action.